 Owner Lucio De Falco is literally known as one of the best pizza makers in Sydney, to the point where he is the vice president Australasia of the Associazione Verace Pizza Napoletana.

 So, if you’re looking for award-winning authentic Italian pizza in Sydney, Lucio Pizzeria is the place to go.
 The Margherita pizza is particularly outstanding, as it famously won a prestigious pizza award in 2018.

 Plus, Lucio Pizzeria offers some outstanding homemade Italian desserts.

 If you’re looking for an awesome dining experience that mixes fine dining with rock’n’roll, Frankie’s Pizza is the place for you.
 At the front of the building you’ve got one of Sydney’s finest pizzerias, but towards the back, it turns into a rock club.

-Frankie’s Pizza blends Italian and New York pizza with Australian culture, allowing for an entertaining and unique experience that’ll make you want to return.
-Plus, Frankie’s Pizza is the host to countless live acts – from local musicians to infamous artists.
+Frankie’s Pizza blends Italian and New York pizza with Australian culture.
+This makes for an entertaining and unique experience that’ll make you want to return.
+Plus, Frankie’s Pizza is the host to countless live acts – from local musicians to well-known artists.

 215 Oxford Street, Darlinghurst, Sydney NSW 2010